 Protesters react to prison sentence for Amish farmer

-Girod became a cause for some who saw him as a victim of the federal government.
-About 75 supporters of Girod, including many Amish, gathered near the federal courthouse in downtown Lexington before and after his sentencing.
+Girod has become a cause for some who see him as a victim of the federal government.
+More than 27,000 people have signed an online petition seeking to have him released from jail.
+About 75 supporters of Girod, including many Amish, gathered near the federal courthouse on Barr Street in downtown Lexington before and after the sentencing.

 Girod operated a business in Bath County that made products to be used for skin disorders, sinus infections and cancer.